 If your competitors are serving similar menu items for lower prices, you might find yourself with empty seats.
 Even worse, if a competitor is working with a less desirable menu but charging more than you, you’re losing dollars on every plate!
 The general rule for restaurants is to calculate food costs as 33% of the plate price.

-6. Ignoring Yelp Reviews
+6. Ignoring Customer Feedback on Yelp

 “Social media and Yelp are a really big deal.
 You may not like it, but review sites are here to stay.
 Don’t let one squeaky wheel affect a good rating that you’ve been working on for five years.
 There are some creative ways to get ahead of bad reviews and win back those upset guests.
 And never, ever, try to cheat the system.
 Those crafty programmers have written algorithms to prevent you and your friends from artificially boosting your rating!”